March 25, 2025

-Texas is No. 1 exporting state for 20 years in a row
+Texas is No. 1 exporting state for 23 years in a row

-AUSTIN — Texas leads the nation as No. 1 exporting state for the 20th year in a row, accounting for more exports than California, New York and Louisiana combined, according to Bureau of Economic Analysis (BEA), U.S. Department of Commerce, figures released this week.
+AUSTIN — Texas leads the nation as No. 1 exporting state for the 23th year in a row, accounting for more exports than California, New York and Louisiana combined, according to Bureau of Economic Analysis (BEA), U.S. Department of Commerce, figures released this week.

-“Twenty years is a long time to hold onto the top spot in U.S. trade and exports.
-But Texas has maintained its position through steady and robust economic growth,” said Robert Allen, President and CEO of the Texas Economic Development Corporation.
+“Twenty three years is a long time to hold onto the top spot in U.S. trade and exports.
+But Texas has maintained its position through steady and robust economic growth,” said Aaron Demerson, President and CEO of the Texas Economic Development Corporation.
 “This growth is the result of good decisions by elected leaders on the state as well as community level as well as a strategic partnership between the state and its regional economic development partners to maintain the conditions in Texas in which businesses can best grow and thrive.”

 Texas exceeds other major export states